sdBrinkmann/TrendDecomposition.jl/docs/src/man/exponential.md

 	\^y_t &= l_{t-1} + \varphi b_{t -1}
 	\end{aligned}
 ```
 This recursion is known as double exponential smoothing and also named after R.G.
-Brown and
+Brown (1963)[^Brown63] and
 can been seen as a special case of Holt's procedure by setting ``\lambda_0 = 1 - \lambda^2``
 and ``\lambda_1 = \frac{1 - \lambda}{1 + \lambda}``.

+[^Brown63]:
+	> Brown, R.G.
+(1963).
+Smoothing, Forecasting and Prediction.
+Englewood Cliffs: Prentice Hall.

 ```@docs
 brownLinear(y :: Vector, λ :: Real)